Hardware Design

 Interstate Highway

 The Interstate Highways are an oasis of connectivity, whether cutting through cities or crossing vast Rural and even Mountainous regions.
-Of all the regions identified, Interstate Highway provides by far the most complete and reliable coverage, but why?
+Of all the regions identified, Interstate Highway provides, by far, the most complete and reliable coverage, but why?

 MNOs derive nearly all their revenue from cell phone users, so decisions about cell tower placement is entirely driven by trade-offs between network coverage for cell phones and costs.
 MNO revenue from IoT is tiny, and has no impact on tower placement decisions.